Samagra-Development/WarpSQL/README.md

 To configure the AWS S3 integration with WarpSQL, follow these steps:

+1- Create an IAM user in your AWS account with the necessary permissions to access your S3 buckets.
+Make sure to note down the IAM user's access key ID and secret access key.

+2- Install the AWS Command Line Interface (CLI) on your local machine.

 ## Contribution

 You can contribute to the development of WarpSQL using both Gitpod and Codespaces.
 Follow the steps below to set up your development environment and make contributions: